-The Master Programme in Embedded Systems provides students with a world-class education in computer and systems engineering with a focus on design, implementation, and analysis of embedded systems.
-The programme is closely connected to cutting-edge research at Uppsala University, and as a student you will gain skills and knowledge that are highly relevant on the national and international labour market, both in industry and academia.
+The Master's Programme in Embedded Systems aims to provide you with a thorough understanding of computer and systems engineering with a focus on design, implementation, and analysis of embedded systems software.
+You will be close to cutting-edge research and gain skills and knowledge that are highly relevant on the national and international labour market, both in industry and academia.

 Why this programme?

 An important goal of the programme is the ability to write embedded software in a range of development environments and programming paradigms.
-You will be able to quickly utilise new languages and programming environments.
-The degree also focuses on problem analysis, formulation of design requirements and implementation of systems using the latest technology.
+The degree also focuses on formulation of design requirements and formal analysis of solutions.
 You will also be able to summarise existing knowledge and recent research results in the area.

 Modelling and Verification of Computer Systems and Software

-The third semester is devoted to a major project within electronics construction or automatic control, together with two half-term courses.
+The third semester is typically devoted to a major project within automatic control, together with two half-semester courses.